 Blue Cash Everyday® Card from American Express

-For no annual fee, this card still offers maximum rewards with great cash back returns on your everyday spending.
-For many suburban families the 3% cash back at U.S. supermarkets (up to $6,000 a year, then 1%), and 2% at U.S. gas stations and select U.S. department stores, plus 1% on other purchases, means high returns on high-spend areas.
-For the right cardholder, you don’t have to change your spending routine or follow rotating bonus categories.
+The Blue Cash Everyday card offers maximum rewards with high returns on your everyday spending for no annual fee.
+While it can suit anyone, suburban families may benefit most from the card’s 3% cash back at U.S. supermarkets (up to $6,000 a year, then 1%) and 2% at U.S. gas stations and select U.S. department stores, plus 1% on other purchases.
+For those whose spending is concentrated in these categories, this card’s rewards and ease of use can make it a perfect fit.

 - High cash back rates on spending at U.S. supermarkets, U.S. gas stations and select U.S. department stores.

 - No annual fee.

 - Most wholesale clubs don’t qualify for the 3% U.S. supermarket rewards.

 - Redemption is limited to statement credits, gift cards or merchandise.
 Other cash back cards have greater flexibility.

-- If you miss a payment there is a high penalty APR rate that will last for six months.
+- If you miss a payment there is a high penalty APR rate that lasts for six months.

 Read our full Blue Cash Everyday® Card from American Express review.

 Unlike many premium travel cards, the Gold card offers above-average rewards rates on everyday spending categories as well as on the high-value travel purchases you would expect.
-The welcome offer is generous and the cards statement credits help to make up for the sizeable $250 annual fee.
+In addition to high rewards earnings at restaurants, U.S. supermarkets and travel, the card’s additional statement credit perks help to make up for the sizeable $250 annual fee.
 Other cards may serve you better if you’re looking for luxury travel benefits like lounge access or concierge service, but depending on your spending habits the Gold card may offer higher earnings potential.

 - 4X points rewards on spending at restaurants worldwide, U.S. supermarkets (up to $25,000 per year, then 1x) and 3X points rewards on flights booked directly with the airline or through Amex Travel.com.

 - $250 annual fee.